 But enough talk and let’s boot this sucker, shall we?

 As you can see, the game starts with a very bad rendition of the box cover, without any title whatsoever, just the company’s logo.
-And then we get to the menu in Spanish.
-Fortunately, this is basically the only Spanish you’ll ever find in the game, so non-Spanish speaking gamers can still play it.
+And then we get to the main menu in Spanish.
+Fortunately, this is basically the only Spanish you’ll ever find in the game, so non-Spanish speaking players can still enjoy it.

-In the main menu screen, you can choose between a single or two players mode, the duration of the match between ten, twenty or thirty minutes and the difficulty level between two options.
-You can’t choose which team to control, with player one always controlling the white team and player two or the CPU controlling the red team.
+In the main menu screen, you can choose between a single or 2 players match, the duration of the match between 10, 20 or 30 minutes and the difficulty level between 2 options.
+You can’t choose which team to control, with player 1 always controlling the white team and player 2 or the CPU controlling the red team.
 In the other ports, it was possible for the players to choose between both teams.

 And then you start the match and although you can’t see the teams’ names, it’s safe to assume that the white team is supposed to be Real Madrid but I have no idea who the red team is supposed to be.
 One could say it’s Real Madrid’s main rivals, Barcelona FC, but their jerseys are red AND blue.
 Was there a Spanish team using a full red kit back then?
 Anyway, just imagine a football team with traditional red kits, like Liverpool FC or something.

-The CGA graphics leave a lot to be desired in comparison with the other versions (even the ZX Spectrum version with less colors looks better!), but the animations aren’t that bad.
+The CGA graphics leave a lot to be desired in comparison with the other versions (even the ZX Spectrum version with less colors looks better), but the animations aren’t that bad.
 The bottom part of the screen with the score, time and the overhead football pitch serve their purpose, but they could have been a bit smaller in order to make the main view bigger.
-The sprites also serve their purpose, despite being seen through an overhead perspective.
+The sprites also serve their purpose, despite the game using an overhead perspective.
 And apart from the average sound effects, there’s no music whatsoever.
 Not even a title theme!

-However, because the game had the name of a very famous football player at the time, apparently it sold more than 100.000 copies, which encouraged Topo Soft to develop a sequel in 1989, which was only released for Amstrad CPC, ZX Spectrum and MSX, so we won’t review it.
+However, because the game had the name of a very famous football player at the time, apparently it sold more than 100.000 copies, which encouraged Topo Soft to develop a sequel in 1989, which was only released for Amstrad CPC, ZX Spectrum and MSX, so we won’t be reviewing it here.

 I don’t recommend this game mainly because it was quickly overshadowed by a true classic of the genre, Kick-Off, from which all other football games built upon afterwards.
 But that’s a review for another day.
 But don’t take my word for it.
 Here, try it in your own browser.